vaneet-kaura/neo-book-and-pay-group/README.md

 == Installation ==

-1. Upload the entire `neo-book-and-pay` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `neo-book-and-pay-group` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).

 You will find **Neo Booking** menu in your WordPress admin screen.